cisagov/Malcolm/docs/aws.md

 * Copy `./Malcolm/config/kubernetes-container-resources.yml.example` to `./Malcolm/config/kubernetes-container-resources.yml` and [adjust container resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) in the copy.

 * Copy `./Malcolm/kubernetes/99-ingress-aws-alb.yml.example` to `./Malcolm/kubernetes/99-ingress-aws-alb.yml` and edit as needed.
-This file is an example ingress manifest for Malcolm using the ALB controller for HTTP(S) requests and the NLB controller for TCP connections to Logstash and Filebeat.
+This file is an example ingress manifest for Malcolm using the ALB controller for HTTPS.
 The ingress configuration will vary depending on the situation, but the values likely to need changing include:
     * The `host: "malcolm.example.org"` references to be replaced with the domain name to be associated with the cluster's Malcolm instance.
     * The `alb.ingress.kubernetes.io/certificate-arn` value to be replaced with the certificate ARN for the domain name (`$CERT_ARN` from a previous step).